 The NYDA and the South African Youth Workers Association developed a draft code of ethics for youth workers, which was adopted during a national summit in 2013.
 One of the summit's major resolutions was that South Africa should legislate the professionalisation of youth workers.
-The NYDA developed the draft bill for Youth Work Profession during 2013/14, and it will continue this work in line with the development of the NYP 2020.
+The draft South African Youth Development Bill, amongst others seek to establish Youth Professional Council and Association to accelerate professionalization of youth work.